 Phil has represented public utilities, motor carriers, and others before the Public Service Commission (PSC) of West Virginia and litigated commercial, public procurement, and other business-related disputes in state and federal courts.
 Phil retired from full-time practice in 2016 but continues to work in certain areas.

 Beginning in the early 1980s with the restructuring of the telecommunications industry, Phil has worked on dozens of rate, certificate, rulemaking, and other complex proceedings.
 He has traditionally been responsible for the cost of capital, cost allocation, and rate design issues in all rate cases for the Firm’s clients, working closely with expert witnesses.
 Phil has also represented plaintiffs and defendants in cases of commercial fraud, the jurisdiction of the PSC, condemnation, partition, and landowner rights.
-Phil was named “Lawyer of the Year” in The Best Lawyers in America® for West Virginia Administrative/Regulatory Law in 2017, 2015, and 2014.
+Phil was named “Lawyer of the Year” by The Best Lawyers in America® for West Virginia Administrative/Regulatory Law in 2017, 2015, and 2014.